danielvarcas/nc-knews/README.md

 DELETE /api/articles/:article_id
 ```

-- should delete the given article by `article_id`
+- deletes the given article by `article_id`
-- should respond with an empty object
+- responds with an empty object

 ```http
 GET /api/articles/:article_id/comments
 ```

 - responds with an array of comments for the given `article_id`
-- each comment should have
+- each comment has
   - `comment_id`
   - `votes`
   - `created_at`